Expert quits US HIV role, rebukes Trump global health approach

 The work of global health was “inherently anti-fascist” and incompatible with the administration’s “authoritarian” domestic trajectory, he added.

-The State Department, after seeing the post on Monday, told Reid his employment was being ended immediately, he told Reuters in a phone interview on Tuesday.
+The State Department, after seeing the post on April 20, told Prof Reid his employment was being ended immediately, he told Reuters in a phone interview on April 21.

+Asked about Reid’s post, the State Department said it was continuing to spend the money appropriated for PEPFAR by the US Congress and said it had offered Zambia a “generous multi-year package of US assistance,” but did not address the claim that the US sought economic concessions in exchange.

 “As in every administration, the president and his team set policy, and it is the duty of every person affiliated with the department to faithfully execute that policy,” the spokesperson said.

-The State Department last week published data showing that the number of people being tested for HIV dropped sharply last year amid interruptions to PEPFAR, which has been credited with saving 26 million lives and preventing HIV infections in 7.8 million babies born to HIV-infected mothers since its start in 2003.
+The State Department last week published data showing that the number of people being tested for HIV dropped sharply in 2025 amid interruptions to PEPFAR, which has been credited with saving 26 million lives and preventing HIV infections in 7.8 million babies born to HIV-infected mothers since its start in 2003.

-The State Department spokesperson said Trump and Secretary of State Marco Rubio were "building to end the HIV/AIDS epidemic as they champion the transformational work happening under the America First Global Health Strategy," and noted that Reid praised some parts of the Trump administration's policy in his Substack post.
+The State Department spokesperson said Mr Trump and Secretary of State Marco Rubio were “building to end the HIV/AIDS epidemic as they champion the transformational work happening under the America First Global Health Strategy”, and noted that Prof Reid praised some parts of the Trump administration’s policy in his Substack post.

+Prof Reid also wrote, however, that the US was doing so while reducing overall funding to those countries as US military spending has increased and as Mr Trump has launched a war with Iran.

-Reid told Reuters that moving funding to government health bodies instead of nongovernmental organizations was the right approach, but that it was coming after many of the U.S. officials who previously monitored for corruption and other misuse of funds had lost their jobs.
+Prof Reid told Reuters that moving funding to government health bodies instead of non-governmental organisations was the right approach, but that it was coming after many of the US officials who previously monitored for corruption and other misuse of funds had lost their jobs.

+The State Department spokesperson said the bilateral health agreements included “extensive new government-to-government accountability and compliance frameworks... in addition to utilising third-party auditors”, but did not address the cuts to staffing.

 “I am concerned at the speed and the lack of oversight,” he said.
 REUTERS